samhitapn/sWGS-HRD/README.md

     sbatch "/ifs/data/research/projects/Samhita/srcFinal/hrd_sWGS.job"

 ### Launch the CNA and Genotyping jobs - manually
-The above job will call the runJobs_sWGS_HRD.sh file which does the following tasks:
+The above job will call the runJobs_sWGS_CNA_Genotyping.sh file which does the following tasks:
 (Note : The tasks in this file, can also be chosen to run manually)

     TASK1 : CREATE ALL THE NECESSARY DIRECTORIES/ SUB-DIRECTORIES